GT-IMPACT/impact-front/public/en/wiki/machines/multisiftarationunit.md

 ##### Description

-The machine is analog to Electromagnetic Separator и Sifting Machine.
+The machine is analog to Electromagnetic Separator and Sifting Machine.
 Can work with multi-amp Energy Hatch and parallelism.

 ##### General